Skip to main content

 LawCare retains personal data relating to users of its support service for three years from the date of our last contact with them, after which time they will be securely destroyed.

-Other data relating to employees/volunteers is retained for seven years from the date the employment/the voluntary arrangement ceases, for example, names and addresses of staff and volunteers, after which time they will be secure destroyed.
+Other data relating to employees/volunteers is retained for seven years from the date the employment/the voluntary arrangement ceases, for example, names and addresses of staff and volunteers, after which time they will be securely destroyed.

 How to complain